chandupathapati/Database/README.md

 procedures, functions, queues, triggers, types, sequences, materialized views, synonyms, database links, directories, XML schemas, and other elements.

-This document contains only tables defined in schema with data.
+This document contains only tables defined in schemas.